Strik3One/SHTNPlanner/README.md

 <img src="Resources/CompositeMap.png">

 Each composite task contains an array of methods which respectively contain an array of tasks.

+You can switch the type of the task to `Scored`, this will order the methods of this task based on the score returned by the first task of each method.
+This means that when using the `Scored` type make sure the first task of each method is a `Primitive Task`
 >Tasks are specified with names, so be sure you dont make any typos (don't worry the network will throw an error if there are any tasks specified that don't exist in the network)

 ---